How I help you

 In April 2021, I was diagnosed with breast cancer.
 To say I was shocked is an understatement.
 I was convinced that my healthy, vegan lifestyle of many years would protect me from cancer.
 I was able to make arrangements for a mastectomy but that was about all.
 I had no idea what to expect after the operation and no idea of how to go about choosing an oncologist.

 There are no dress rehearsals for a cancer diagnosis or recurrence.
-You may be required to build a new skill set or draw more intensively upon your resources.
+You may be required to build a new skill set or draw more intensively upon resources you already have.

 When it comes to supplements many patients use the more is better principle often leading to dangerous self-prescription.
 Many are unaware of potential interactions with conventional treatments.
 We aim to remove the guesswork by recommending a drug sensitivity profile analysis called Pharmacogenomics (PGx)